 The displays inside these cases are a captivating assortment of Russian porcelain and glass.
 Above hangs an array of large dishes used in the Russian tradition of offering bread and salt to one's visitors.
-The inlay in the center of the floor depicts a double-headed eagle, a symbol of Russia.

 The Order Services

 Many of the cases in this room contain pieces from four porcelain dessert services that Catherine the Great commissioned in the last quarter of the 1700s from the Gardner factory.
 They are distinguished by the stars, badges, and ribbons from the insignia of Russia's most elite orders, the exclusive societies of individuals recognized for exceptional government or military service.
 Catherine and her successors used the services of St. Andrew, St. George, St. Vladimir, and St. Alexander Nevsky to honor the members of these imperial orders at yearly dinners, which were among the most important occasions at court.